redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```

 ## Start local-test-infra
-To create the PUT and TPP, issue the following command:
+To create the PUT and TPP in the `tnf` namespace, issue the following command:

 ```shell-script
 make install